maharin-afroj/student-information/README.md

 3. **Build the Project**: Open the project in Visual Studio and build the solution.
 4. **Run the Application**: Once built, run the application and manage records through the Windows Forms interface.

-## Screenshots

-Below is a screenshot of the application interface showing the CRUD operation functionality: